rossta/rossta.github.com/source/blog/2019-12-03-overpacking-a-common-webpacker-mistake.html.md

 So what were the changes?

+> [Subscribe to my newsletter](https://little-fog-6985.ck.page/9c5bc129d8) to learn more about using Webpack with Rails.

 ### A Common Problem

 First, let's take a step back.
 If you're new to Webpack and Webpacker for Rails, chances are you may be making some simple mistakes.